 Nowadays, it is quite common to see RDS environments in companies.
-Generally for small structures (with fewer than 30 users) a single server is sufficient.
-However, in the case of a larger number of simultaneous users, slowdown can occur despite increasing hardware configuration, and it may be complicated to upgrade the architecture in the event that the number of users increases.
+Generally for smaller organizations (with fewer than 30 users) a single server is sufficient.
+However, in the case of a larger number of concurrent users, performance issues may arise despite increasing hardware configuration.
+Upgrading the architecture in case of user expansion can also become complicated.

-Therefore, if you want to set up a scalable solution that can handle a very large number of simultaneous connections, it will be necessary to set up an RDS Farm which involves separating the various services (broker, license server, session host, etc…) into several servers.
-This will also allow you to create a pool of RD Session Host servers that will handle the users.
-And this is exactly what we will see in the article below.
+Therefore, if you want to establish a scalable solution capable of handling a significantly high number of simultaneous connections, it becomes necessary to set up an RDS Farm.
+This involves segregating various services (broker, license server, session host, etc.…) across multiple servers.
+It also allows you to create a pool of RD Session Host servers to handle user load.
+In the following article, we will explore this setup in detail.

 Here is the architecture that we will put in place.